Are you making the most of life? The Welljoy pack from the Welljoy shop is…

 The room was warm, perhaps a little too warm.
 There was a heater but we were not quite sure how to change the settings.
 It was easy enough to open the sash window and let some air in.

 The bed was comfortable.
 Whilst you did hear water running from the other rooms on the whole the room was quiet.
 That night we fell asleep to the sound of owls hooting outside.

 All the rooms have free wi-fi and 24-hour room service.

 Things to do near Beamish Hall Hotel

 There is plenty to do on the grounds of Beamish Hall Hotel.
 The grounds are extensive and in the summer you can visit Beamish Gardens.
 This is a garden centre found next to Stables restaurant.

 Also on the grounds is the Beamish Hall Adventure woodland.
-This is interactive adventure walk and play environment with free admission.
-If you are feeling more adventurous then Beamish Wild is also on site.
-This is a high ropes course with zip wires, rope bridges and much more.
-It also offers archery sessions.
-You do need to book the sessions
+This is an interactive adventure walk and play environment with free admission.

 If you fancy something more sedate then Beamish Park Golf course is nearby.
 Beamish Hall Hotel is also right next door to Beamish Open Air Museum.
 This is well worth a visit.
 It gives you a glimpse into the past, telling the story of the North East during the 1820s, 1900s & 1940s.
 Do allow plenty of time to visit as there is so much to see.